MEGA65/mega65-core/doc/build.md

 ## Introduction

-Thanks for justburn for his contributions
+Thanks for justburn for his contributions on getting this file started!

 The overall process from go-to-whoa takes about 90 minutes.

 Basically you:

 1. download the repository from github (5 mins),